 - Upon acceptance, the application documents will be made accessible to the public.

-An Advisory Panel, consisting of representatives from five federal ministeries, nine federal culture departments and ten experts from the fields of social, cultural and natural sciences examines the requests for inscription of new elements on the Austrian list.
+An Advisory Panel, consisting of representatives from two federal ministeries, one representative of the nine federal culture departments and twelve experts from the fields of social, cultural and natural sciences examines the requests for inscription of new elements on the Austrian list.
 The applicants are then informed by the Austrian Commission for UNESCO in writing.